 Laminated Glass Costs

-Laminated glass is usually only used on impact or hurricane windows and is much more impact resistant than a normal low-e or clear glass.
-To upgrade to a laminated glass, you are looking at roughly $125 to $150.
+Laminated glass is usually used on impact windows as it is stronger than low-e or clear glass.
+To upgrade to a laminated glass, you are looking at roughly $175 to $300.
 Laminated glass also will help some with the noise control properties of a window.

 Replacement Window Glass Repair

-Repair rates are going to vary tremendously, but we’ve found glass repair hourly prices to be anywhere from $25 to $75 an hour, not including the cost of the glass.
-The glass is often $50 to $150, depending on the size and type of glass (laminated glass excepted).
-Most window repair professionals should be able to give you a bid over the phone when you provide them with the size, brand and style of window.
+Repair rates are going to vary tremendously.
+However, we’ve found glass repair labor hourly prices to be $50 to $150 an hour.
+On the other hand, replacement window glass prices is often $100 to $300, depending on the size and type of glass (laminated glass excepted).
+Most window repair professionals should be able to give you a bid over the phone.
+However, you will have to provide them with the size, brand and style of window.